vboyev-MSFT/defender-docs/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 ## 2. Capture performance data from the endpoint

 Capture performance data from the endpoints that have Defender for Endpoint installed.
-This includes disk space availability on all mounted partitions, memory usage, process list, and CPU usage (aggregate across all cores).
+This data includes disk space availability on all mounted partitions, memory usage, process list, and CPU usage (aggregate across all cores).

 ## 3. (Optional) Check for filesystem errors 'fsck' (akin to chkdsk)